Apple’s pushed a new iOS 12.5.3 update to older iPhone, iPad, and iPod touch models.

 If you run into an issue on iOS 12.5.3, take a look at our list of fixes for the most common iOS 12 problems.
 We’ve also released tips to help improve performance and tips to help improve iOS 12 battery life.

-If you’re frustrated with iOS 12.5.3’s performance on your iPhone or iPad, you can try downgrading to iOS 12.5.2 in an effort to improve your device’s performance.
+If you’re frustrated with iOS 12.5.3’s performance on your iPhone or iPad, note that you no longer have the ability to downgrade to iOS 12.5.2 in an effort to improve your device’s performance.

-Apple isn’t signing on older versions of iOS 12.
-So if you’re running iOS 12.5.1 or older, approach iOS 12.5.3 with caution.
-Once you make the move, there’s no getting back.
+Apple isn’t signing on older versions of iOS 12 either.
+So if you aren’t running iOS 12.5.3 yet, approach it with caution.
+Once you make the move, there’s no going back.

 iOS 12.5.3 Update: What’s New